 It’s also important to review the supporting tools, services and integrations that make up your wider ecommerce ecosystem, as these may not be focused on the needs of a D2C audience.
 For example, can your customers purchase your products and services using their preferred payment methods – and do you need to be accessible through social marketplaces and other platforms?
-There are numerous pre-built plugins that can be configured to provide this functionality (and if you want to learn more about the top plugins for the leading ecommerce provider WooCommerce, we have a new blog post looking at exactly that).
+There are numerous pre-built plugins that can be configured to provide this functionality.

 Of course, a successful D2C strategy is about more than the technology you have in place, and shifting your strategy will have a significant impact on your wider business infrastructure.
 From finance departments getting to grips with a greater variety of tax rules and regulations to operations potentially dealing with greater numbers of smaller orders, you’ll need to ensure your business processes are agile enough to react to change, and that these changes are clearly communicated to your teams.

 Your customer service, account management, and sales and marketing teams will also need to be armed with the information they need to serve your customers effectively – whether this is details of new returns policies or a revised value proposition – and will also need to be able to meet customers where they are, for example on social platforms, online forums or live chat.
 Taking a test and learn approach can further help you in refining your activity, so make sure you’re collecting relevant data to support effective analysis and experimentation.